The following post is from Myra of My Blessed Life: Decorating for Fall with Burlap!

 It can be found at craft stores (i.e. Hobby Lobby, Michaels) for about $3/yard.
 I’ve even found it on sale for 1/2 the price!!
 Burlap comes about 60″ wide, so you get a lot of bang for your buck.
 I’ve also seen burlap sacks at antique stores, which would be perfect for an authentic vintage look.

 Burlap has a fabulous texture.

-Burlap’s wonderful, fibrous texture balances the smooth textures of candles, pumpkins and gourds.
-Recently, I washed three yards of burlap and it looked like I sheared a sheep in my house by the time it was dry.
+Burlap’s wonderful, fibrous texture balances the smooth textures of candles, pumpkins, and gourds.
+I recently washed three yards of burlap, and it looked like I had sheared a sheep in my house by the time it was dry.
 Ha!
-Some people complain that burlap smells, which it does, but it smells rustic which is absolutely perfect for ushering in Autumn.
+Some people complain that burlap smells, which it does, but it smells rustic, which is absolutely perfect for ushering in Autumn.

 Burlap is SO versatile!

 I love that I can use burlap for just about anything I can imagine.
 It can be ruffled, pleated, draped, framed, or painted.
 I’ve seen burlap sewn and unsewn.
 There are no “rules” for decorating with burlap…which is just my kind of thing!

 Wreaths, candle wraps, table runners, placemats, pillows, and much more can be made with burlap.
 Use burlap for decorating your home this Fall!

 Here are some ideas to get you started: